SysNeuroHub/marmolab-analyze/README.md

 note: any functions using spike-LFP analysis require mdbase objects containing both spikes and lfps.
 This can be done on the 'new-args' branch of marmodata. see the makeMdm function for changes in calling mdbase

+plotDataDive plots figures from maureen's data dive on 23/5/23 - written for cue saccade task, but can be used as an example of usage

 dependencies:

 circ_stat toolbox: https://github.com/circstat/circstat-matlab